umbraco/UmbracoDocs/15/umbraco-cms/tutorials/creating-and-distributing-a-package.md

 ## Deploy your package using GitHub Actions

-If you think back to the beginning when we set up our sites using the Package Templates you may remember that by default you get a GitHub action installed as well.
+When we set up our sites with Package Templates, a GitHub action is installed by default.

 If you check out the `~/.github/workflows` folder in your solution, you will see there is a readme file and a build.yml file.